e45lee/artifact-boolean-algebras/README.md

 ### Extracting the pre-built proofs and proof documentation
-While the artifact contains the sources of the Rocq files and the documentation associated with the Coq proofs as well, the Docker image contains a pre-built copy of both the Rocq proofs and documentation under `/workspace/proofs`.
+While the artifact contains the sources of the Rocq files and the documentation associated with the Rocq proofs as well, the Docker image contains a pre-built copy of both the Rocq proofs and documentation under `/workspace/proofs` and `/workspace/proofs/html` respectively.

 To extract the pre-built proofs and documentation (into a folder called `proofs`), run: